deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 ***Captain Julian (Playboy) Etsicitty***

 Everything hurt.
 He’d not held back.
 None of them had.
-All of the team was down and recovering.
-Yan was dead asleep in the corner.
+All of the team was down and recovering, many snoring loudly inside their own helmets.
 Even *Firth* was taking some rest, lying flat on his back while the techs shoved *things* into their depleted biolabs and pressed recovery nutrition “porridge” pouches into their hands.

 They’d made a hell of a fuckin’ mess.
 It was a *wasteland* outside the control building, just bombed to shit in all directions.
 You couldn’t walk without something going crunch underfoot, be it metal or bone, and you just had to pray it was *alien* bone.